umd-dslam/SLOG/README.md

 # SLOG

-This is an experimental implementation of the paper [SLOG: serializable, low-latency, geo-replicated transactions](http://www.vldb.org/pvldb/vol12/p1747-ren.pdf).
+This is a prototype of the system described in [SLOG: serializable, low-latency, geo-replicated transactions](http://www.vldb.org/pvldb/vol12/p1747-ren.pdf).

 The following instructions work best on Ubuntu with CMake 3.13.4.